Teakinboyewa/SpatialAnalysisAgent/GIBD_service.md

 # Obtaining an API Key from GIBD-Services

-To use **GIBD-Services**, you will first need to obtain an API key [here](https://www.gibd.online/).
+To use **GIBD-Services**, you will first need to obtain an GIBD API key [here](https://www.gibd.online/).
 This key authenticates your access to the service and enables secure interaction with the tools and resources provided.

 ## Data and Privacy Information